What are the new requirements for obtaining a work permit in Georgia?

 Background Check Failures: Criminal history in your home country or previous immigration violations in Georgia or other countries can result in denial.
 Be transparent about any issues upfront, as attempted concealment guarantees rejection.

 Expedited Processing: In exceptional circumstances, expedited processing may be available for urgent business needs, though this requires additional fees and strong justification.
-Expedited applications can potentially be processed within 5-7 business days, but approval for expedited status isn’t guaranteed.
+Authorities may process expedited applications within 10 business days, but they do not guarantee approval for expedited status.

 Working Before Permit Approval: This is a critical compliance issue — you cannot legally begin employment in Georgia until your work permit is approved and issued.
 Starting work before receiving authorization violates Georgian labor and immigration law, potentially resulting in fines, deportation, and future visa bans.
 Your employer also faces significant penalties for employing unauthorized foreign workers.